FAQ

 As a baseline you will need to show up to the weekly vector-meetings.
 Which day of the week they are held, is something you will decide in your assigned vector teams.
 Also expect to spend a little more time, since there will be tasks you will work on outside the meetings.

-Which dates is it important to keep free, to become a vector?
+Which dates are important to keep free to become a vector?

 See Time consumption.